 The camerawork aptly does justice to the aura around the heroine factor.
 And, why not!
 Aditi looks as mesmerizing as the rising sun over a chilly hill.
 Indraganti tries to squash the notions that we may have of actresses flowing from the North.
 They don’t speak our language (in this case, Telugu), and, yet, directors stand in an endlessly growing queue to get their dates.
 He puts literature (one of his pet subjects) and films at loggerheads.
 “Which is better?” he asks.
 There’s even a dialogue that sprouts from Sarvesh’s (Naresh as Vijay’s dad) mouth: “Cinema and Literature will live on forever.”
 And I whole-heartedly agree with him on this matter.

 Also, Indraganti handles comedy like it is some kind of a child’s play.
 He knows how to take stock of a situation.
 Argumentative scenes that can go out of hand are milked for laughs in his movies.
 We’ve been seeing that since Ashta Chamma (2008).
+Here, too, there are several places where he does that.
+When Sarvesh is ridiculed for his interest in the acting field, he doesn’t storm out of the room with an angry face on his shoulders.
+He just tickles all the bones in your body before he leaves.
+Ah, what a charmer Naresh is!
+Every scene that he’s in is a riot – especially those closing moments where he goes overboard.
+I could sense the amount of freehand he’d have gotten from the hands of Indraganti and team.

 When there are more than half a dozen actors in the frame, it becomes difficult to focus on one specific person.
 But Naresh’s dialogue delivery and his passion for “broad theatrical performances” in Sammohanam make those few minutes highly entertaining.
 And with Rahul Ramakrishna’s hilarious, and jittery, commentary, it can play as a comedy special on television channels / YouTube for years to come.